buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 In order to do this, it’s important to put some thought into **how the different elements we use in an interface fit together as part of the overall system** within which they exist.

-To design an effective information architecture, **we need to consider the relationship of elements at a range of different levels**:
+To design an effective information architecture, **we need to consider the hierarchy of our content at a range of different levels**:

 + The Pattern Level
 + The Page Level; and